Administrative Rules and Policies

 Gender Identity: the manner in which any individual experiences and conceptualizes their gender, regardless of whether or not it differs from the gender culturally associated with their assigned sex at birth.
 Gender identity is not necessarily visible to others.

+Parking permits are required for parking in the law school and the other campus parking lots throughout the spring and fall semesters.
 For additional information regarding parking regulations and costs please visit the Transportation and Parking page.

 From time to time, we photograph formal and informal events on campus.
 We use these photographs on the website, in alumni publications, digital communications such as e-newsletters and occasionally on social media.
 Rarely are students identified by name; rather these are campus-ambiance photographs, capturing the spirit of the event.